 - 1. At the request of students, the Examination Board can grant exemptions from an education unit meant in article 11 on the basis of: - either a successfully completed education unit from another university programme in the Netherlands, provided that in the judgement of the Examination Board this unit is equal or comparable as regards content, student workload and level; - or a successfully completed education unit from a higher professional education programme in the Netherlands, with the exception of education units from the propaedeutic year, provided that in the judgement of the Examination Board this unit is equal or comparable as regards content, student workload and level; - or a successfully completed education unit from a higher education programme from outside the Netherlands, provided that in the judgement of the Examination Board this unit is equal or comparable as regards content, student workload and level; - 2.
 The Examination Board asks the examiner(s) concerned for their advice before taking a decision. - 3.
 In principle, no exemptions are granted for seminars and theses. - 4.
 Education units can only be brought into one marked programme or specialisation.
 For the other programme(s) or specialisation(s) the education unit concerned is brought in as 'fulfilled'. - 5.
-Exemptions can be brought into programmes or specialisations up to a maximum of 24 credits.
+Education units for which an exemption or a 'fulfilled' has been granted can be brought into programmes or specialisations up to a maximum of 24 credits.